beaumanvienna/jarvis/JC_Workflow_Specification.md

 A task instance is ready to execute when:

-1. All tasks in its `depends_on` list have succeeded.
+1. All tasks in its `depends_on` list have succeeded (or were skipped as up to date).
 2. All its declared required inputs are resolvable from one of:
    - Dataflow links,
    - Workflow context, or